 - Dermatitis.
 Painless or painful sores in the mouth, a scaly rash on the soles of the feet, inflammation at the tip of the penis

-Other symptoms are more rare, including inflammation of the prostate (prostatitis), bladder (cystitis) or heart lining (pericarditis) and leaking of the aortic valve.
+Other symptoms are rarer, including inflammation of the prostate (prostatitis), bladder (cystitis) or heart lining (pericarditis) and leaking of the aortic valve.

 A doctor may suspect you have reactive arthritis when the typical symptoms develop after you had an infection.
 Your doctor will examine you and will order imaging tests, such as X-rays of the pelvis or lower spine.
 Your doctor may remove fluid from a painful joint with a needle so it can be examined in a laboratory.
 Fluid from an inflamed joint will contain a high number of white blood cells but there is no detectable infection in the joint.